Root canal treatment: Temporary filling

-A temporary filling material is applied between the visits.
-Leaky temporary filling will allow the root canals to become reinfected by bacteria in the saliva (coronal microleakage).
-Khayat et al. showed that all root canals obturated with gutta-percha and root canal sealer using either lateral or vertical condensation were recontaminated in less than 30 days when exposed to saliva.
-Therefore, maintaining a coronal seal throughout root canal therapy is very important for the success of the treatment.
+Temporary filling-materials allow the creation of hermetic coronal-seals preventing from coronal microleakage (i.e. contamination of the root canal by bacteria); their presence over the entire time-period to fill the root canal and restore the tooth crown is mandatory, for increasing the probability of the endodontic-treatment success.
+However, these temporary filling-materials create coronal seals which only remain hermetic during less than 30 days in average (mainly because of the bacteria the saliva contains).
+Some temporary filling-materials may remain hermetic during 40–70 days.
+However the estimated standard-deviations of these higher average-durations are important and their computations used observations from dye-based tests, which are less reliable than saliva-based tests.

 Final restoration

 Molars and premolars that have had root canal therapy should be protected with a crown that covers the cusps of the tooth.
 This is because the access made into the root canal system removes a significant amount of tooth structure.
 Molars and premolars are the primary teeth used in chewing and will almost certainly fracture in the future without cuspal coverage.
 Anterior teeth typically do not require full coverage restorations after a root canal procedure, unless there is extensive tooth loss from decay or for esthetics or unusual occlusion.
 Placement of a crown or cusp-protecting cast gold covering is recommended also because these have the best ability to seal the treated tooth.
 There is insufficient evidence to assess the effects of crowns compared to conventional fillings for the restoration of root-filled teeth, decision of restoration should rely on the clinical experience of the practitioner and the preference of the patients.
 If the tooth is not perfectly sealed, the canal may leak, causing eventual failure.
 A tooth with a root canal treatment still has the ability to decay, and without proper home care and an adequate fluoride source the tooth structure can become severely decayed (often without the patient's knowledge since the nerve has been removed, leaving the tooth without any pain perception).
 Thus, non-restorable carious destruction is the main reason for extraction of teeth after root canal therapy, accounting for up to two-thirds of these extractions.
 Therefore, it is very important to have regular X-rays taken of the root canal to ensure that the tooth is not having any problems that the patient would not be aware of.